- Focus and Scope

 Peer Review Process

-1. All submitted manuscript are firstly handled by our managing editor, who will check the manuscript for plagiarism, in which rejection of the manuscript can take place at this stage by the managing editor if plagiarism occurs in the manuscript.
+- All submitted manuscripts are firstly handled by the Managing Editor, who will check the manuscript for plagiarism, at which stage it may be rejected if plagiarism occurs in the manuscript.

-3. A minimum of 2 independent-externalreviewers will be selectedaccording to their expertise and suitability to the subject matter of the manuscript.
-Reviewers will have to give their comments and recommendations (Accept, Revisions Required, Resubmit for Review or Reject) to the Editor-in-Chief or Associate Editor for them to make a final decision on the paper, and their comments will help the authors improve their papers.
+- A minimum of 2 independent-external reviewers will be selected according to their expertise and suitability to the subject matter of the manuscript.
+Reviewers should return their comments and recommendations (Accept, Revisions Required, Resubmit for Review or Reject) to the Associate Editor.

-4. External reviewers' reports along with a review of the Academic Editor are recommended to the Editor-in-Chief, and the Editor-in-Chief will make a final decision on the paper and inform the author on their decision, adding comments to the Authors to make improvements in their research or paper.
+- External reviewers' reports along with a review of the Academic Editor are recommended to the Editor-in-Chief, the Editor-in-Chief can make a final decision on the paper and the Managing Editor will inform the author of their decision, adding comments to the authors to make improvements in their research or paper.

-• If the decision is to Accept Submission (no amendments required by author), the manuscript will be sent to the Editing stage.
+- If the decision is to Accept Submission (no amendments required by authors), the manuscript will be sent to the production stage.

-• If Editor-in-Chief suggests Revisions Required (minor revisions), authors are given a maximum of 2 weeks to revise and resubmit the article.
+- If the Editor-in-Chief suggests Revisions Required (minor revisions), authors are given a maximum of 2 weeks to revise and resubmit the article.

-• If Editor-in-Chief suggests Resubmit for Review (major revisions), authors are given a maximum of 4 weeks to revise and resubmit the article for the second round of review.
+- If the Editor-in-Chief suggests Resubmit for Review (major revisions), authors are given a maximum of 4 weeks to revise and resubmit the article for the second round of review.

-5. An accepted paper will be sent for Copy Editing, Layout Editing and Proofreading before publication.
-Correspondence between the authors and editors will be required here in order to improve the language and/or look of the article.
-After the Editing stage is completed, authors are required to check the PDF file of the final version before the article is published.
-EnPress Publisher registers DOI for the manuscript after publication, in which the article is immediately accessible to the public.
+- An accepted paper will be sent for copy editing, layout editing and proofreading before publication.
+Correspondence between the authors and editors will be required at this stage in order to improve the language and/or look of the manuscript.
+After the production stage is completed, authors are required to check the PDF file of the final version before the article is published.
+EnPress Publisher registers a DOI for the article after publication, and the article is immediately accessible to the public.

-6. Authors may appeal for a rejected submission.
-Appeal requests must be made in writing to editorial-irr@enpress-publisher.com with detailed reasons for the appeal and point by point responses to the reviewers’ remarks.
+- Authors may appeal for a rejected submission.
+Appeal requests must be made in writing to Editorial Office of the journal with detailed reasons for the appeal and point-by-point responses to the reviewers’ remarks.
 Decisions on appeals are final and no further consideration will be made.

 Open Access Policy